“We’re on chapter 25 of your book right now! We’ll be finishing it next week.”

 - Chapter 7, Question 1 offers a poignant Bible passage.
 Take time to discuss the context of Paul’s letter, and compare it to the setting of Concealed.
 In other words, how were things difficult for the Early Church?
 How are they difficult for the Messengers?
 Ask students what kinds of hardships they face today.

 - Chapter 10, Question 1 brings the persecution of New Morgan to light.
 It may surprise students that Christian persecution is more prevalent today than ever before.
-(For more information, look to the blog post for Discovered for a free handout highlighting this fact.)
 The motivation part of this question can be difficult.
 You could start with Paul, digging into the Book of Acts.
 You could also highlight that in this world, there are forces beyond what we can see.

 - Chapter 14, Question 2 is an invitation for students to pray.
 It’s also an invitation to think of the needs of others.
 As a Christian community, we are brothers and sisters in Christ who build one another up throughout our life together.
 This can become a rich opportunity to bring awareness and empathy into your classroom, as well as an opportunity for prayer.
 It might even grow into a daily routine where students offer prayer requests and the class prays together.